 Choose the right tools for candidate screening.

 Remember, in most instances, the medium is the message.
 We’re fans of AI, but wary about its role in hiring.
-Instead, we chose Breezy HR, a smart applicant tracking system that enabled us to automate the time-intensive parts of the hiring process so we can spend more time connecting with candidates and getting to know their unique backgrounds and worldviews.
-(Quick tip: video assessments are a great way to rapidly identify top contenders.)
+Instead, we chose Breezy HR, a smart applicant tracking system that enabled us to automate the time-intensive parts of the hiring process like sorting, organizing and emailing applicants, so we can spend more time connecting with candidates and getting to know their unique backgrounds and worldviews.
+(Quick tip: video assessments are a great way to rapidly identify top contenders when hiring remotely.)

 Lastly, we created an inclusive interview process:.